lucat1/swe-infra/README.md

 Subdomain: `chat`

-On Mattermost create an admin account with an username different from `root`.
+On Mattermost create an admin account with a username different from `root`.

 Go to System Console > Authentication > GitLab and follow the instructions.